 Moving out of a home you’ve lived in for years can be an emotional transition.
-One of the biggest challenges in downsizing is deciding which things make the cut and which things stay behind.
+One of the biggest challenges in downsizing from house to condo is deciding which things make the cut and which things stay behind.
 With a significant reduction in space, you’ll need to be selective but don’t be too harsh.
 It’s better to hold on to some things and edit them later than to find yourself adjusting to your new space and realizing nothing you’ve brought with you feels like home.
 Don’t be too hasty.
 You’ll thank yourself later.

 Just because you’ve downsized, doesn’t mean you can’t continue to build your wealth.
 Reinvesting some of the profits from the sale of your house is a great way to keep your money working for you.
 Why not invest in a pre-construction property for your kids while they’re at university?
 This way, you can put a small amount down over the three to four year build time.
 By the time your kids are out of school, the property will be ready for occupancy and it will also have increased in value, typically at a rate of 5% per year (though Toronto’s condo market has been outpacing that for the last several years).